Congratulations to this year's award winners and Top 8 Finalists!

 - Impacter – greatest magnitude of innovation results and benefits.

-- Game Changer: disruptive innovation that creates a new market, significantly impacts an existing one, or results in a major breakthrough on a longstanding problem.
+- Game Changer: disruptive innovations that create significant new or different solutions or deliver a major breakthrough on a longstanding problem

-- Transformer: uses existing technology to transform or extend existing capabilities resulting in new or broadened applicability and use.
+- Transformer: uses existing technology to transform or extend existing capabilities resulting in new or broadened applicability and uses.

 Top Eight Finalists Selected by Attendees Were: